 Creating more data?
 No, thanks!

-To tackle this problem, we use PostgreSQL, an object relational database management system (ORDBMS).
+To tackle this problem, we use PostgreSQL: an object relational database management system (ORDBMS).
 Quite a mouthful, but this means as much as that the system connects data from different tables.
-The advantages of this, are that duplication of data in minimised and that we can guarantee the quality and completeness of the data, with the pleasant consequence that information is easily found.
+The advantages of this, are that duplication of data is minimised and that we can guarantee the quality and completeness of the data, with the pleasant consequence that information is easily found.

 Reliable and innovative

 PostgreSQL is not the only relational data control system.
 What it makes unique, is that it is enterprise software on which we can count for over more than 10 years.
 Besides, Postgres offers an innovative data control system and releases constantly new features that meet the demands of latest internet trends.
 It is an universal database in which data is stored according to current standards.
 This means the system is widely employable, communication with other systems and applications is smooth, and the system runs perfectly on different operating systems.

 According to Stack Overflow's latest research, PostgreSQL ranks second in the list of most popular database technologies.
 There are therefore more than enough examples of companies that use this technology.
 One of them is IMDB, the world's largest online database of movies, actors, directors, screenwriters and other people from the film industry.
 If you like analyzing all that data, you can!
 On this site you will find all the information you need.
 Tip: use PostgeSQL for the analysis!

 More reasons to use PostgreSQL?